Clemapfel/jluna/docs/manual.md

 If we actually want the value of a field, we need use `operator[]` on a `jluna::Proxy` that is an instance of that type, not the type itself.

-### Methods

-(this feature is not yet implemented, until then, use `Base.methods(::Type)`)

-### Properties

-(this feature is not yet implemented, until then, use `Base.getproperty(::Type, ::Symbol)`)
+While less useful, we can access a types methods using the Julia-side `Base.methods`.
+Similarly, to access a types properties, `Base.propertynames` can be used.

 ### Type Classification

-To classify a type means to evaluate a condition based on a types attributes, in order to get information about how similiar or different clusters of types are. jluna offers a number of convenient classifications, some of which are available as part of the Julia standard library, some of which are not.
-This section will list all, along with their meaning:
+To classify a type means to evaluate a condition based on a types attributes, in order to get information about how similiar or different clusters of types are, jluna offers a number of convenient classifications, Some of these are available as part of the Julia standard library, some are not.
+This section will list all offered by jluna, along with their meaning:

 + `is_primitive`: was the type declared using the keyword `primitive`
     ```cpp